Statistics

 • Generating Monte-Carlo Samples

-• Generate $s-1$ times of $n$ events in $A$ under CSR assumption
+• Generate s1s-1 times of nn events in AA under CSR assumption

 • Calculate envelopes: